Alexander Hamilton of Innerwick

 Alexander Hamilton of Innerwick was a Scottish landowner and supporter of Mary, Queen of Scots.

+Career

 His home was Innerwick Castle in East Lothian, Scotland, near the village of Innerwick.

 He was a son of James Hamilton of Innerwick and Helen Home, a daughter of Mungo Home of Coldingknowes.

+In September 1567, Regent Moray ordered Alexander Hamilton of Innerwick to go into ward (confinement) at Falkland Palace.
+The holders of neighbouring strongholds were also detained at this time.

 In 1568 Mary, Queen of Scots, escaped from Lochleven Castle and made her way to Hamilton.
 Alexander Hamilton of Innerwick signed the bond made at Hamilton to support Mary.
 He came "in arrayed battle" to the battle of Langside, where her forces were defeated by Regent Moray.

 Regent Moray brought Hamilton of Innerwick and six other Hamilton lairds captured on the battlefield as prisoners to Edinburgh to stand trial in the tolbooth.
 The lairds were condemned and their hands were bound for execution, but they were given a reprieve and imprisoned in Edinburgh Castle.

+Family

 He married Isobel Home (died 1591), a daughter of Bartholmew Home of Simprim.
 Their children included: